 For many people, matcha is an acquired taste.
 Both the smell and taste are rich and earthy.
 Because it’s high in vitamin C, chlorophyll, selenium, chromium, zinc, and magnesium… plus all the other benefits, it’s a taste we’ve deemed worthy of acquiring.

-We use a matcha tea whisk because it works well and feels more ceremonial, but it’s not a deal breaker if you don’t have one.
-You can use a regular whisk or if your bowl is large enough, use a regular spoon and stir vigorously.
+I use a bamboo matcha tea whisk because it works well and feels more ceremonial, but it’s not a deal breaker if you don’t have one.
+You can use a regular whisk, a handheld milk frother, or if your bowl is large enough, use a regular spoon and stir vigorously.

 Marvelous Matcha Tea